Social Security Is Important to American Indians and Alaska Natives

 Social Security is neutral with respect to race or ethnicity – individuals with identical earnings histories are treated the same in terms of benefits.
 This Fact Sheet is provided by the Social Security Administration to highlight how American Indians and Alaska Natives benefit from the Social Security program and how certain demographic characteristics of American Indians and Alaska Natives compare with the entire population.

 - The Social Security system is progressive in that lower-wage earners receive a higher percentage benefit than higher-wage earners do.
 The system returns a greater percentage of pre-retirement earnings to a lower-wage worker than to a higher-wage worker.
 American Indians who are low-wage workers receive back more benefits in relation to past earnings than do high-wage earners.

-- American Indians tend to have higher life expectancies at age 65 than the majority of the population.
+- American Indians tend to have lower life expectancies at age 65 than the majority of the population.

-- Today, American Indians and Alaska natives make up one percent of the U.S. population.
-This proportion is expected to grow to 1.2 percent in 2050.
+- Today, American Indians and Alaska natives make up about 1.2 percent of the U.S. population.
+This proportion is expected to grow to 1.5 percent by 2050.

 Our website at www.socialsecurity.gov/aian contains more information of interest to American Indians and Alaska Natives.